 Our largest-scale design challenge is to fit the necessary structures onto the site we have chosen and that has been approved for for the village, while making a convivial and efficient matrix for our lives together and on the land.

 A large number of factors go into village site planning.
-First of all, we need to know how many of which types of structures we are going to build.
+For one, we need to know how many of which types of structures we are going to build.
 This in turn depends on members’ need, on the projected needs of our preferred demographic, and on financial feasibilities of different possible mixes of members and their likely housing needs.
-This what we are calling the “Unit Mix” decision: PDD and GC are wrestling with it now.
+This what we are calling “Unit Mix” decisions.

 Beyond this, we need to develop a village site plan that works from multiple perspectives: architecturally (design and layout of individual buildings); on the scale of the village (massing of buildings as a whole, sight lines, clustering… livability and delightfulness in general), as well as drainage, fitting contour, allowance for utilities, traffic, etc.